yihui/yihui.org/content/en/2026-01-23-hello-world.md

 time) to give the Ihaka lecture.
 One most memorable moment was when I climbed to the top of the [Maungawhau](https://en.wikipedia.org/wiki/Maungawhau_/_Mount_Eden) (Mt Eden) volcano in Auckland (in my flip-flops, as usual).
-I had known the `vocalno` dataset in base R for nearly 20 years, and finally I got to see the real volcano in person!
+I had known the `volcano` dataset in base R for nearly 20 years, and finally I got to see the real volcano in person!